 The national animal of Canada is the Beaver – It became the national symbol in 1975.

-It seems like a strange choice, but the beaver played a large role in building Canada.
+It seems like a strange choice, but the beaver played a large role in building the nation.
 The country was built on the fur trade and the beaver was in high demand for its pelt.

 So in exchange for nearly hunting them to extinction, we put them on our nickel as a thank you.